 5.1.1.
 The components liable to affect the emission of pollutants shall be so designed, constructed and assembled as to enable the vehicle, in normal use, despite the vibration to which they may be subjected, to comply with the provisions of this Regulation.

 5.1.2.
 The technical measures taken by the manufacturer shall be such as to ensure that in conformity with the provisions of this Regulation, exhaust gas and evaporative emissions are effectively limited throughout the normal life of the vehicle and under normal conditions of use.
 This will include the security of those hoses and their joints and connections, used within the emission control systems, which shall be so constructed as to conform with the original design intent.
-For exhaust emissions, these provisions are deemed to be met if the provisions of paragraphs 5.3.1.4. and section 8.2. respectively are complied with.
-For evaporative emissions, these conditions are deemed to be met if the provisions of paragraphs 5.3.1.4. and section 8.2. respectively are complied with.
+For exhaust emissions, these provisions are deemed to be met if the provisions of paragraph 5.3.1. and paragraph 8.2. are complied with.
+For evaporative emissions, these conditions are deemed to be met if the provisions of paragraph 5.3.4. and paragraph 8.4. are complied with.
+[Editorial note: cross-references need to be confirmed]

 5.1.2.1.
 The use of a defeat device is prohibited.